teknostatik/keyboards/ferris/readme.md

 ![Ferris Sweep keymap](./images/ferris_sweep_keymap.png)

+This is currently under very active development, so there is likely to be a mismatch between the image above and the actual keymap.

 ## Remapping the pins

 This is what I have in my `config.h` to remap the pins so that what is in the keymap is actually what it typed.